• S&P 500: 5599.3 +27.23 +0.49%

 New Dollar General stores typically sign 15-year NNN leases, during which the rent prices are set to rise 10% every five years and in options.
 Due to these NNN leases, landlords are generally not responsible for the maintenance of these properties.
 For that reason, Dollar General can be a great passive-income opportunity for even out-of-state investors.

-The average cap rate, or capitalization rate, for a Dollar General net lease is 6.2%.
+The average cap rate, or capitalization rate, for a Dollar General net lease is 6.08%.
 Cap rate analyzes a real estate investment’s profitability and its return potential.
-Generally speaking, cap rates of 5% to 10% are considered good.
-Dollar General’s 6.2% cap rate is slightly higher than those of some other big names, meaning it’s likely to give a solid return on investment.
+Generally speaking, cap rates of 5% to 7% are considered good.
+Dollar General’s 6.08% cap rate is slightly higher than those of some other big names, meaning you’re more likely to recoup your investment a little bit faster.

-While discount retail might not sound like a particularly attractive sector of commercial real estate, strong businesses like Dollar General that offer NNN leases with attractive terms and a corporate guarantee are excellent inroads into the industry.
+While discount retail might not sound like a particularly sexy sector of commercial real estate, strong businesses like Dollar General and Family Dollar offer NNN leases with attractive terms and a corporate guarantee can make fantastic investments.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?